rozlynboutin/microbiome_helper/16S-tutorial.md

     chimeraFilter.pl -type 1 -thread 4 -db /home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.udb fasta_files/*

 You will need to replace "/home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.udb" with your local path to the DB.
-See a more detailed description of this script [here] **need to add page**.
+See a more detailed description of this script [here](https://github.com/mlangill/microbiome_helper/wiki/Remove-chimeric-reads).

 This script will remove any reads called as chimeric or called ambiguously and output the remaining reads in the "non_chimeras" folder by default.
 This step is important for microbiome work since otherwise these reads would be called as novel OTUs (and in fact it is likely that not all chimeric reads will be removed by this step).